telerik/ajax-docs/controls/editor/mobile-support/phone-layout/dialogs.md

 ![RadEditor Mobile Dialogs](./images/AJAX_RadEditor_Adaptive_Dialogs.png)

-## Open Insert Dialogs
+## Open Built-in Dialogs

-To open the mobile insert dialogs you should initially open the [ToolZone]({%slug editor/mobile-support/phone-layout/elements-structure%}), pop-up the Tab Chooser from the Tool Navigator and then select the **Insert** Tab.
+To open the mobile dialogs you should initially open the [ToolZone]({%slug editor/mobile-support/phone-layout/elements-structure%}), pop-up the Tab Chooser from the Tool Navigator and then select the **Insert** Tab.
 Then you will be provided with the list of the available dialogs (**Figure 2**).

 >caption **Figure 2**: Open RadEditor mobile dialogs.